kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 Usually the `panic!()` was caused by changes in the underlying Postgres tables, like removed column, unexpected type etc. I couldn't dynamically construct a struct in Rust with Diesel - so if I had a column in my table! macro definition and a struct but `.load::<Product>` didn't find it - it will result in panic.
 In that case running the task further which was loading this table didn't make sense hence `panic!()` behaviour was justified.

+There is also an operator **_?_** which operator propagates errors if any occur during the creation of the file writer avoiding unexpected panic.
+Requires `Result/Option` return:
+If the operation returns _**Ok(value)**_, it extracts the value and continues execution.
+If the operation returns **_Err(error)_**, it propagates the error to the calling function.

+Taking into account that the continuing the task without the connection to Postgres didn't make any sense, I have not considered this option.

 I wanted to see how long it takes to load some tables, for that I had
 ```rust